 We are to feed God’s lambs.
 This does not only mean that we should feed them physically, but mentally and spiritually as well.
 The food bank takes care of the individual’s physical hunger.
 Partnering with Mean Street Ministry’s other programs helps provide total care for anyone who comes for help.

 Not only do we provide food, we are able to provide selected meals and recipes.
 This supplies families and individuals with healthy, nutritious means; encouraging a healthy life.
-The Café is open on severe weather days, providing nutritional meals for those who stop by.
+The Café is open late October until late April, providing nutritional meals for those who stop by.
 Stop by for a bite.

 Homeless man, homeless lady… when you hear those words what images pop into your head?
 If you are like most people you immediately picture a dirty, drunk person begging for money on the street corner or passed out under a bridge somewhere.